 Although these plants tolerate dry conditions, they will establish more successfully with regular watering.
 Allow the soil to dry out between waterings.
 Reduce watering in winter, particularly in cold areas, but resume it in spring as plants begin to grow.

-Inspect plants regularly, removing debris such as fallen leaves or twigs.
+Inspect plants regularly and remove debris, such as fallen leaves or twigs.
 Keep plants in check by removing unwanted growth and trimming away damaged or discolored leaves.
 Some growers also remove the flower stems to maintain the leafy effect of the planting.
 If a plant gets too big for its position, remove it and replace it with a smaller specimen.

 These plants do not require high fertilizer levels but can be feed once a year in spring with slow-release plant food.

-In frost-prone areas, place your succulent gardens in an area sheltered from frosts, such as beside a wall or patio.
+In frost-prone areas, place your succulent gardens in a sheltered spot, such as beside a wall or patio.
 Although they are sun-loving, cacti and succulents tolerate light shade.

 Source: flowerpower.com.au